 The potential health benefits of eating phytoestrogen-rich foods include:

-- Decreasing perimenopause symptoms, such as hot flashes and night sweats, as part of a menopause diet
+- Decreased perimenopause symptoms, such as hot flashes and night sweats, as part of a menopause diet

 Several studies support these health benefits of phytoestrogens, but more evidence is needed, according to the October 2016 review.